EvKator/TeleScriptBuilder/README.md

 App for creating scripts for <a href="https://github.com/EvKator/teleger">Teleger</a>

+Remembers all actions (clicks on buttons, sending messages) to some user

 Did not publish the whole project, only the sources, which helps to understand how the program works
 I am ready to share the whole project, in personal correspondece